 Time needed: 5 – 6 hours

-Highlights: A varied hike with lots of surprises – rock pillars near the ridge line are unexpected.
-The views into a valley most people never see are fantastic as are views across to Fortress Mountain.
+Highlights: If you like surprises when you’re hiking in Alberta then Opal Ridge South is ideal.
+The rock pillars near the ridge line are completely unexpected and the views into a valley most people never see are sublime as are views across to Fortress Mountain.

 This hike is not for beginners.
 You should be comfortable hiking on scree.
 If you want to be challenged while hiking in Alberta, Opal Ridge South is a great choice.